-Choose flowers with firm buds that are yet to open fully when cutting cosmos for vases or bouquets.
-Using clean, sharp, sterile tools, cut at a 45-degree angle just above some side stems or a leaf node.
+When cutting cosmos for vases or bouquets, choose flowers with firm buds that have yet to open fully.
+Cut at a 45-degree angle just above some side stems or a leaf node using clean, sharp, sterile tools.
 Cosmos flowers will last approximately 7 to 10 days in a vase with regular water changes.

 Best Tools for Cutting Cosmos Flowers

 Whenever you cut cosmos flowers, it’s best to use a sharp, sterile pair of pruning shears or secateurs.
-Sharp tools allow you to make clean cuts, which reduces the risk of diseases or pests affecting your cosmos.
-It’s important to sterilize your tools to eliminate potential contamination between your plants.
+Sharp tools allow you to make clean cuts, reducing the risk of diseases or pests affecting your cosmos.
+Sterilizing your tools is important to eliminate potential contamination between your plants.
 Always clean your pruning tools using a 5% bleach solution.

 When to Harvest Cosmos for Cut Flowers